 - Concerning recruitment, our policy is to vet all staff to ensure their suitability to work for ADSL.
 In practice, this process also involves security clearance which provides some further protection against Modern Slavery abuses.

 - Our staff management procedures are mature, involving regular reviews and ‘grandparent’ reviews to offer further protection to our staff.
 In addition, we operate a well-publicised Whistleblowing ‘hotline’, providing staff with the facility to raise any concerns to a trained, independent professional with an escalation path to the Whistleblowing committee reporting to the Board through the Audit Committee.

 Notwithstanding the controls framework outlined above we are committed to enhancing processes, procedures and general awareness about this subject to further strengthen our approach.
-During 2017 we will instigate a review process with our key Supply Chain partners.
-In addition, we will proactively seek assurances from our Supply Chain in relation to the actions they undertake to demonstrate commitment to the objectives of the legislation and assess those responses.
+During 2018 we will continue to develop our procedures, promote awareness and continue to demonstrate commitment to the objectives of the legislation and assess those responses.
 We will also provide further information to our staff to promote greater personal engagement in the drive to eradicate Modern Slavery and encourage staff to raise any concerns with senior management or through the Whistleblowing line.

 This statement is made in accordance with the requirements of Section 54 of the Modern Slavery Act 2015 and constitutes ADSL’s Modern Slavery Act statement for the year ended 31 December 2017.